nguyenvanhai-0911/BlockChain_Project/Document/Token.md

 [[extend_token_interface]]
 === Extensions to Token Interface Standards

-((("token standards (generally)","extensions to")))The token standards discussed in this chapter provide a very minimal interface, with limited functionality.
+The token standards discussed in this chapter provide a very minimal interface, with limited functionality.
 Many projects have created extended implementations to support features that they need for their applications.
 Some of these features include:

 Owner control:: The ability to give specific addresses, or sets of addresses (i.e., multisignature schemes), special capabilities, such as blacklisting, whitelisting, minting, recovery, etc.